xsgu/baccaratsim/README.md

 # Baccarat Simulation

-A simulation of punto banco (North American style) baccarat.
+A simulation of punto banco (North American style) baccarat in R. Latest version tested on R 3.4.1 (2017-06-30).

+Features:

 1. Uses standard drawing and tableau rules.
+2. Allows standard bets (player, banker, tie), player/banker pair bets (wins when first two cards dealt are a pair), and an either pair bet (wins when either player or banker's first two cards dealt are a pair).)
+3. Tie pushes all player and banker bets.
+4. Cut card is placed before the 7th card.
-2. Can adjust the number of decks used (usually 6 to 8).
+5. Can adjust the number of decks used (usually 6 to 8).
-3. Cut card is placed before the 7th card.
-4. Can turn on or off house commission for banker wins (set to 0.95).
+6. Can turn on or off house commission for banker wins (commission set to 0.95).
-5. Can adjust the payout for ties (usually pays 8:1 or 9:1).
+7. Can adjust the payout for ties (usually pays 8:1 or 9:1).
+8. Can adjust the payout for pair bets (usually pays 11:1).
+9. Can adjust the payout for an either pair bet (usually pays 5:1).

 ## baccaratsim